Umberto Bossi: Institutional experience

 Bossi began his institutional career in 1987 as the only senator of the Northern League, of which he was the leader.
 He was then given the nickname Senatur (pron. [sena'tu:r]), senator in Lombard, which stuck even when he was later elected as an MP in the Italian Chamber of Deputies.

 He was instrumental in the unexpected victory of Silvio Berlusconi's coalition in 1994, but he broke the alliance after just a few months, with the first Berlusconi cabinet collapsing before Christmas 1994.

 Bossi agreed to return to an alliance with Berlusconi, which ultimately led to the (this time, easily predicted) 2001 electoral victory.

 He then served in Silvio Berlusconi's second cabinet as Reforms Minister.
-However, after suffering a stroke on 11 March 2004, which seriously impaired his speech, he quit on 19 July 2004 to take up a seat as a member of the European Parliament, where he registered an attendance to 9 per cent of the plenary sessions in his last mandate.
+However, after suffering a stroke on 11 March 2004, which seriously impaired his speech, he quit on 19 July 2004 to take up a seat as a member of the European Parliament, where he registered an attendance of 9 per cent of the plenary sessions in his last mandate.
 Bossi later slowly returned to active politics.

 Return to political activity

 On 11 January 2005, Bossi appeared on the political scene at the last house of the Lombard federalist politician Carlo Cattaneo at Lugano after 306 days from the accident.
-During that day, he met the Minister of Economy Giulio Tremonti (Forza Italia) with whom he constituted the political agreement called the "Alliance of the North" (Asse del Nord).
+During that day, he met the Minister of Economy Giulio Tremonti (Forza Italia), with whom he constituted the political agreement called the "Alliance of the North" (Asse del Nord).
 He also met a representative of the Lega dei Ticinesi, a Swiss localist Movement led by the Luganese entrepreneur Giuliano Bignasca.
-During his speech Bossi spoke against the "Europe of Masons".
+During his speech, Bossi spoke against the "Europe of Masons".

-During the national elections of 2006 he signed a political agreement with the Movement for Autonomy, led by the Sicilian politician Raffaele Lombardo.
+During the national elections of 2006, he signed a political agreement with the Movement for Autonomy, led by the Sicilian politician Raffaele Lombardo.

-On 17 September 2006, he returned in Venice for the tenth anniversary of the Declaration of Independence of Padania.
+On 17 September 2006, he returned to Venice for the tenth anniversary of the Declaration of Independence of Padania.
 He declared that the Parliament of the North must be opened again.

 On 2 February 2007, in Vicenza, he officially opened the first monthly meeting of the Parliament of the North.

 Umberto Bossi and Lega Nord have now abandoned the idea of independence for Padania, proposed in 1996.

 In September 2007, Bossi accepted an invitation by Father Florian Abrahamowicz to his celebration of a Tridentine Mass and said there were affinities between the Lega Nord and the followers of Archbishop Marcel Lefebvre.
-Father Abrahamowicz is seen as unofficial chaplain of the party.
+Father Abrahamowicz is seen as the unofficial chaplain of the party.